rcapillon/3DFEM/README.md

 ## Examples of solutions

-Visuals of results from each example script can be found [here](https://github.com/rcapillon/3DFEM/blob/main/examples_results.md).
+Results from each example script (one for each available solver) can be found [here](https://github.com/rcapillon/3DFEM/blob/main/readme_files/examples_results.md).

 | Time-domain deterministic simulation| Frequency-domain stochastic simulation | Nonlinear statics deterministic simulation |
 |:----:|:----:|:----:|